-At the embryo transfer the embryos are placed centrally in the endometrial cavity.
-However, for unknown reasons the embryos may occasionally migrate out into the fallopian tube and implant there.
+At the transfer the blastocyst is placed centrally in the endometrial cavity.
+However, for unknown reasons the blastocyst may occasionally migrate out into the fallopian tube and implant there.
 Signs of an ectopic pregnancy include pain and bleeding early in the pregnancy.
 Another sign may be that the pregnancy hormone (hCG) starts at a too low level and that the concentration increases at a slower than normal rate.